hpwit/SID6581/README.md

 You can play SIDTunes stored as .sid files ont the SPIFFS or SD card Below the list of command to control the player

-NB1: the sid tunes do not have an end hence they will play endlessly.
+NB1: the sid tunes do not have an end hence they will play by default for 3minutes.
 To stop a song you need to use stopPlayer()

 ```C
 begin(int clock_pin,int data_pin, int latch);